Today's Hours: 10:00 am to 6:30 pm

 14390 Air and Space Museum Parkway Chantilly, Virginia 20151

-Many significant artifacts already in the collection are in the queue for restoration.
-One of them is the Curtiss SB2C-5 Helldiver, the type of aircraft former Museum director Don Engen flew in World War II.
-The Museum has long planned to restore the Helldiver, but limited space and resources at the previous restoration facility had kept the project grounded.
-Now located in the new Mary Baker Engen Restoration Hangar, the Helldiver is being prepared for restoration.
+Many significant artifacts in the collection are in the queue for restoration.
+The first artifact to be restored in the Mary Baker Engen Restoration Hangar was the Curtiss SB2C-5 Helldiver, the type of aircraft former Museum director Don Engen flew in World War II.
+The Helldiver is on display in the Boeing Aviation Hangar.

 The next major aircraft project will be the Martin B-26B-25-MA Marauder Flak-Bait.
 This medium bomber flew over 200 missions during World War II, the most for any American aircraft.
 Flak-Bait's nose section has been on display in the World War II gallery on the Mall since 1976 with the rest of the artifact being in storage at the Paul Garber Facility.
 At the Udvar-Hazy Center, the Museum plans to preserve Flak-Bait to retain its original condition, reassemble the entire aircraft, and place it on display in the Boeing Aviation Hangar.